LonelyRider-cs/LING4100_project/README.md

 # English to IPA Translator for any Word using a neural network

 ## Overview
 The goal was to create an application/script that could take any English word as input and return the IPA spelling of that word.
 This was done using OpenNMT neural network for language translation.
+All files were created by me unless cited otherwise.

 ## Running the Code
 ##### Fresh Build - All I have is wordList.txt and your code

-Run all commands within the *English-to-IPA-master* directory.
+Run all commands within the *LING4100_Final_Project* directory.

 The first step is to correctly format our data using python.
 If you want to shuffle your data differently than mine go into *DATA_FORMAT.py* and change the random seed before running.